 What must President Joe Biden do to help asylum seekers?

-President Biden has expanded pathways for the resettlement of people from Latin America and issued a number of executive orders impacting asylum seekers at the U.S. border, including one that creates a task force to reunite separated families.
+President Biden has already expanded pathways for the resettlement of people from Latin America and issued a number of executive orders impacting asylum seekers at the U.S. border, including one that creates a task force to reunite separated families.

 “This is a matter of political will and policy,” says Byrne.
 “If the Biden administration gets it right, the U.S. can credibly urge the international community to step up and share responsibility worldwide.
 If not, the consequences will be measured in lives lost and in regional and political instability."